jcausey-astate/CS2124_lecture_notes/03b_copy_constructor/PITCHME.md

 ---

+## Memberwise Assignment

+* Pointers pointing outside the _physical object_ are a problem.
+* System resources (streams, etc.) are a problem.

+* The solution has two parts:
+    - Copy Constructor
+    - Overloaded assignment operator
+        + We will re-visit this one later.

+---

 ## Copy Constructor

 The _Copy Constructor_ is called in cases where a copy of an object is being created on-the-fly.